BooggeyMan/Simple-Rest-WebService-using-SpringBoot-Spring-Data-JPA/README.md

 NOTE-This Rest API is First Generation Beginner Learning Purpose.
-For ADVANCE WebServices -Stay with US or MAILTO-viveksingh_ar@srmuniv.edu.in
+Stay with me or MAILTO-viveksingh_ar@srmuniv.edu.in